FarmData2/FD2-School-Materials/05-Vue3/05-Vue3-Tutorials.md

 # 05 - Vue3 - Tutorials

 For this activity you will complete several more tutorials from Vue School that build on your Vue knowledge from the last topic.
-In these tutorials you'll learn...
+In these tutorials you'll learn how to add methods to your Vue instance and how to conditionally show or hide content on the page.

 ## Preliminaries